JamesSmith888/mcp-db-server/EXTENSIONS_EN.md

 # Extensions Documentation

-MCP MySQL Server supports extending its functionality through Groovy scripts.
+MCP DB Server supports extending its functionality through Groovy scripts.
 These extensions can be executed at runtime via specific tool calls.

+> **Note for STDIO Mode Users:** If you prefer using STDIO mode, please check out [mcp-mysql-server](https://github.com/JamesSmith888/mcp-mysql-server) which supports the traditional STDIO protocol.

 ## Configuration File